confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 ----------

 Write a Python function that implements merge sort.
-It may help to write a separate function that performs merges which you can call from within your merge sort implementation.
+It may help to write a separate function which performs merges and call it from within your merge sort implementation.

 Python's sorting algorithm
 --------------------------

-Python's list objects use a sorting algorithm called *Timsort* invented by Tim Peters in 2002 for use in Python.
-Timsort is a modifed version of merge sort that uses insertion sort to arrange the list of items into conveniently mergable sections.
+Python's default sorting algorithm, which is used by the built-in ``sorted`` function as well as the ``sort`` method of list objects, is called *Timsort*.
+It's an algorithm developed by Tim Peters in 2002 for use in Python.
+Timsort is a modifed version of merge sort which uses insertion sort to arrange the list of items into conveniently mergeable sections.

 ..
 Note::